OpenTermsArchive/contrib-versions/Grammarly/Privacy Policy.md

 We collect this Information as you use the Site, Software, and/or Services:

 *   User Content.
 This consists of all text, documents, or other content or information uploaded, entered, or otherwise transmitted by you in connection with your use of the Services and/or Software.

+*   Names of User Contacts (if you are using the Grammarly Keyboard).
+The Grammarly Keyboard may request or obtain access to the names of your contacts on your device.
+This access helps the Grammarly Keyboard recognize when you are typing names so it can make appropriate suggestions (for example, if you misspell a name).

 Automatically collected Information